-If you're serving veterans exiting homelessness, the ENVSC will reimburse up to \$300 for each Welcome Home Kit of supplies provided to a veteran and up to \$500 for each kit that includes a bed (dependent on corresponding receipts).
-You can access the form at elks.org/vets/kits.
+If you're serving veterans exiting homelessness, the ENVSC will reimburse your Lodge for each Welcome Home Kit of supplies provided to a veteran (dependent on corresponding receipts).
+Learn more and access the form at elks.org/vets/kits.

 Use your grants!
-In addition to the Freedom Grant, the Elks National Foundation Community Investments Program grants are designed to meet local needs.
+In addition to the Freedom Grant, the Elks National Foundation has a multi-million Community Investments Program designed to meet local needs.
 Many Lodges use Gratitude and Beacon Grants to serve veterans, military members and their families.
 And, don't forget about the Spotlight Grant, which offers 7 project options, several of which are targeted toward serving veterans.

-Take advantage of local resources.
-Partner with local groups like the American Legion or the VFW.
+Don't forget about local resources.
+Partner with local groups like the American Legion or the Veterans of Foreign Wars.
 Hold fundraisers at the Lodge.
 Memorial Day, Armed Forces Day and of course Veterans Day are excellent times to do this, since veterans and military members are on many people's minds.

 Get creative!
-Hold supply drives in the community to collect socks for a local veterans shelter or ask Lodge members to donate home supplies and extra furniture to veterans moving into new homes.
-Ask scout groups to write cards to veterans for Valentine's Day or reach out to Lodge members who are teachers and have their classes help.
+Hold supply drives in the community to collect socks for veterans at a local homeless shelter or ask Lodge members to donate home supplies and extra furniture to veterans moving into new homes.
+Ask local scout groups to write cards to veterans for Valentine's Day or reach out to Lodge members who are teachers and have their classes help.

 What's the difference between a Voluntary Service Representative and a Lodge Veterans Chair?
 Elks Voluntary Service Representatives receive funding from the ENVSC office each month and are accountable to their State Veterans Chairs.
 This funding is intended only to serve veterans at the facility where the Representative is assigned, which is usually a VA Facility or State Veterans Home.
+Voluntary Service Representative's ENVSC allocations are not to be co-mingled with Lodge funds under any circumstance.

 Lodge Veterans Chairs handle funding from the Lodge and report to their Lodge leadership.
 Some people hold both positions at the same time.